 Yes it takes more time.
-So choosing the right things to do is more critical than ever.
+So choosing what to do is more critical than ever.

 Doing Things Right is a Waste of Time Unless You First Choose the Right Things to Do

-It is completely natural for salespeople to have total certainty that their instincts are right and that they are doing the right things.
+It is completely natural for salespeople to have total certainty that their instincts are right and that they are putting first things first.
 This is a downside of having a generous helping of self confidence.